dfinity/portal/docs/developer-docs/integrations/bitcoin/local-development.md

 :::info
-  The one key difference between working with a local Bitcoin network and Bitcoin testnet or mainnet, is how we receive Bitcoin.
+  The one key difference between working with a local Bitcoin network and Bitcoin testnet or mainnet, is how you receive Bitcoin.
 :::

 In the same directory as `bitcoind`, you can issue the following command to mine blocks.